nsosio/nsosio/README.md

 Computer Engineer with a strong AI/ML background.
 I’ve built and shipped deep tech products, scalable training pipelines, and real-world AI systems—from prototype to production and beyond.

 ## 💼 Work
-Previously Tech Lead at 🇨🇭 Prem, where I led the development of distributed training pipelines and deep tech products.
+CTO at Jo&Ko, previously Tech Lead at 🇨🇭 Prem, where I led the development of distributed training pipelines and deep tech products.
 Before that, ML Engineer at 🇩🇪 Bonial, delivering AI solutions end-to-end.

 Currently exploring new ideas at the intersection of AI, product, and scale.